pnp/pnpcore/docs/articles/contributor/model tokens.md

 ## Introduction

-When decorating model classes and properties via attributes one often needs to define an API request.
-To ensure these API requests do offer the needed flexibility you can use tokens in the request.
-Tokens can be used by embedding them between curly brackets.
+When decorating model classes and properties via attributes, often you need to define an API request.
+To ensure that these API requests offer the needed flexibility, you can use tokens in the URL request definition.
+Tokens are embedded between curly brackets.
 Below snippet shows some samples in which tokens are used:

 ```csharp
 // Site.GroupId token to grab the id of the Office 365 group connected to the current site